 About UsThe Alaska Children's Alliance supports Child Advocacy Centers and the multi-disciplinary professionals that serve victims of child abuse and their families.

-The Alaska Children’s Alliance serves to support the Child Advocacy Centers throughout Alaska.
+The Alaska Children’s Alliance (ACA) serves to support Child Advocacy Centers (CACs) and Multi-Disciplinary Teams (MDTs) throughout Alaska.
 Founded in 2001, we are an independent 501(c)3 and an accredited state chapter of the National Children’s Alliance, which sets national standards for best practices.

 We strive to ensure that professionals throughout Alaska are equipped to do the best job possible at holding offenders accountable and helping children and their families to heal.

-- Tailored technical assistance: We offer technical assistance as questions arise from those in the field, including CAC staff, multi-disciplinary partners, and those from other communities who wish to develop a multi-disciplinary team.
+- Individualized technical assistance: We offer customized technical assistance as needs arise from those in the field from CAC staff, MDT partners, and those from other communities who wish to develop a multi-disciplinary response to child abuse.

 - Training: Child maltreatment is a specialized field that requires a high level of ongoing training.
 ACA coordinates training opportunities for professionals in the field- such as the Alaska Conference on Child Maltreatment and ChildFirst Alaska, a nationally recognized forensic interview training protocol.